Suleiman50/Project-BattleShip/README.md

-Please view the Project Phase 1 file
+Please view the "Project-Plan" file for the current plan in hand
-Push Test (Ghanem)